mongodb/mongo/tools/template/README.md

 1. change into the `./tools/template` directory
 2. run `npm install` to install all missing dependencies.
-3. run `gulp pack`.
-It will build the template, pack everything into a single HTML file and copy it to its parent folder as `./tools/wtstats.html.template`.
+3. run `npm run build` to build the template, pack everything into a single HTML file and copy it to its parent folder as `./tools/wtstats.html.template`.

 ### Usage